Ultra-low-frequency gravitational waves from individual supermassive black hole binaries as standard sirens: Conclusion

+We conclude that ultra-low-frequency GWs emitted by individual SMBHBs can serve as both bright and dark sirens, showing promising potential in two aspects. (i) The bright siren data could effectively break the cosmological-parameter degeneracy inherent in the CMB data.
+The bright siren data, combined with the CMB data, have a comparable capability to the mainstream observational data for measuring $w$. (ii) The dark sirens in the local Universe have high SNRs and could be well localized, which could result in a measurement precision of $H_0$ that is comparable to that of the current distance-ladder observations.
+The bright and dark sirens can complement each other to precisely measure both $w$ and $H_0$.
+Ultra-low-frequency GWs detected by SKA-era PTAs could be developed into a precise late-Universe probe to investigate the nature of dark energy and determine the Hubble constant.

-We thank Guang-Peng Zhang for his contribution in the early stage of this work.
-We are grateful to Si-Ren Xiao, Shang-Jie Jin and Ji-Yu Song for fruitful discussions.
+\acknowledgments We thank Guang-Peng Zhang for his contribution in the early stage of this work.
+We are grateful to Zu-Cheng Chen, Ji-Yu Song, and Shang-Jie Jin for fruitful discussions.
 This work was supported by the National SKA Program of China (Grants Nos.
 2022SKA0110200 and 2022SKA0110203), the National Natural Science Foundation of China (Grants Nos.
-11975072, 11835009, and 11875102), the science research grants from the China Manned Space Project (Grant No. CMS-CSST-2021-B01), the Liaoning Revitalization Talents Program (Grant No. XLYC1905011), the National Program for Support of Top-Notch Young Professionals (Grant No. W02070050), and the National 111 Project of China (Grant No. B16009).
+12473001, 11975072, 11835009, 11875102, and 12305058), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), the Liaoning Revitalization Talents Program (Grant No. XLYC1905011), the National Program for Support of Top-Notch Young Professionals (Grant No. W02070050), the National 111 Project of China (Grant No. B16009), and the Natural Science Foundation of Hainan Province (Grant No. 424QN215).